Gardening for Renters - Tates of Sussex

 Edimentals are edible ornamental plants, fantastic for small spaces.
 There are many edimentals that you can grow in containers, from chives and sage to chilli plants and rainbow chard to blueberries.
 You can have a garden that is both beautiful and tasty.
 The important thing to remember about growing crops or any plants in pots successfully, is to keep them well-fed and watered.

-Install a miniature pond
+Install a Miniature Pond

 Ponds bring wildlife to a garden.
 The sound of a solar-powered bubble fountain can also be very soothing.
 Place a single dwarf waterlily or a few oxygenating plants in the pond.
 Use a watertight container such as a large plant pot without drainage holes an old sink or half barrel at least 45cm deep.
 Provide a thick stick to act as a ramp or some stones as steps to help any creatures that fall in to climb out.
 Keep topped up with rain water if possible.

-Grow annuals
+Grow Annuals

 Annuals are a cheap and cheerful way to give you colour.
 Bedding plants are readily available through most of the year.
 Plant up a pot or hanging basket in late spring from the wide range available.
 Keep them watered, fed and deadheaded and the display could take you round until early autumn.
 Empty the pot and create a new display with autumn/winter bedding including pansies, cyclamen and trailing ivy.
 Underplant with daffodil bulbs and your display will last until late spring, when you can start again.